MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/ctime-class.md

  A [FILETIME](https://www.microsoftonedoc.com/#/organizations/e6f6a65cf14f462597b64ac058dbe1d0/projects/3fedad16-eaf1-41a6-8f96-0c1949c68f32/containers/a3daf831-1c5f-4bbe-964d-503870caf874/tocpaths/979ce746-dc17-4147-89f8-41d05c5fcc5f/locales/en-us) structure to be converted to a date/time value and copied into the new `CTime` object.

  dbts
- A reference to a <xref:System.Data.OleDb.OleDbTypequalifyHint%3DFalse%26autoUpgrade%3DTrue> structure containing the current local time.
+ A reference to a DBTIMESTAMP structure containing the current local time.

 ### Remarks
  Each constructor is described below: